 The following policy refers to the number of tardies accumulated per block/class.
-Tardy accumulation starts over every nine weeks.
+Tardy accumulation starts over each semester.
 Students who are tardy for class must report to the office and obtain a tardy slip before admission to class will be granted.
-Teachers are required to record tardies for accurate record keeping.
+Every 5 tardies will result in the loss of 3 hours toward the student's program completion.
+Teachers are required to record tardies for accurate record keeping (Schoology and Classroom log).